2020 MINI Hardtop Pros vs Cons

 In 2018, the Insurance Institute for Highway Safety (IIHS) gave the MINI Hardtop its Top Safety Pick award.
 Two years later, the award still sticks.
 With the 2020 MINI Hardtop, the IIHS presented with Good ratings for crash protection across the board.

-Reasons Not to Buy a 2020 MINI Hardtop – The Cons
+Reasons You May Not Like the 2020 MINI Hardtop – The Cons

 1. Cramped Back Row